DeerSteak/BeatClikrNative.iOS/README.md

 - WAV files go with their correct names in Resources/Sounds
 - See Constants/FileConstants for the correct WAV filenames

-FontAwesome Pro is a paid font and distributing it is against its license.
+Distributing FontAwesome Pro it is against its license.
+Might migrate to SFSymbols later.
 The WAV files are proprietary and I recorded them myself.
-You're free to use this code, but you'll need your own files. :D
+You're free to use this code, but you'll need your own media files. :D